directus/directus/.changeset/smart-boats-rule.md

 "@directus/api": patch
 ---

-Fixed filter `email.send` to be used in Flows
+Fixed the `email.send` filter to be usable in Flows in conjunction with the "Run Script" operation